react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 For starters we're going to import everything ready to use.
 Most of the included functionality is similar to how you would deal with WebRTC in your browser.
-We support most of the official WebRTC APIs, see this [document](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) for more details.
+We support a lot of the official WebRTC APIs, see this [document](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) for more details.
+If you see functions listed in the document linked above but not listed below then they are likely not supported by this module yet and will most likely be supported in the future.

 ```javascript
 import {